 The focus of this degree is on the business of creating innovative content in the 21st century entertainment media landscape.
 The MBA/MS Media Ventures program is a five-semester, bi-coastal program that benefits from the strengths of College of Communication, Questrom School of Business, and the Los Angeles program.

 This dual-degree attracts students from a variety of backgrounds and industries.
 As the communication industries become more global, our program brings together a great network.

-**Please note that the MBA in General Management and MS in Media Ventures dual degree program will not be admitting new students for the 2015-2016 academic year.
+**Please note that the MBA in General Management and MS in Media Ventures dual degree program is currently under suspension.
 We encourage you to explore our other programs and specializations.
 If you have any questions please feel free to contact the Graduate Admissions Office at firstname.lastname@example.org.

 Students must successfully complete 80 credits to earn the MBA/MS in Media Ventures, 40 credits toward the MBA and 40 credits toward the MS in Media Ventures.

 A main component of this degree is its flexibility.
 While there are substantial core requirements, there is also the opportunity for students to customize curriculum to meet their specific interests.
 Personalizing this program allows students to pursue several courses in areas such as sales and marketing, programming, writing, and new media.

 Another key aspect of this MBA/MS is the required internship with a major media company.
 These internships offer students valuable business experience as well as the opportunity to network with industry professionals.
 Many internships result in full-time job offers upon graduation.

 Students spend their first two semesters taking management courses at the Questrom School of Business.
 The School’s Graduate Programs Office can help students to understand which courses should be taken during those two semesters.